Complex box bounds for real maps: Pulling back a Poincar e disc along a chain with bounded combinatorial depth

-\end{prop} \begin{pf} The proof of this proposition goes by induction on $(N,k)$.
-If $N=0$, then all the branches are diffeomorphisms and so the proposition follows because the sum of the lengths of the intervals $\hat G_0,\dots,\hat G_{s-1}$ is uniformly bounded.
-This can be seen as follows: let $F\colon \cup J_i\to I$ be equal to the first return map to $I$ restricted to its diffeomorphic branches.
+\end{prop} \begin{pf} The proof of this proposition goes by induction on $(N,k)$ with the lexicographical ordering.
+If $N=0$, then all the branches are diffeomorphisms, so the proposition follows because the sum of the lengths of the intervals $\hat G_0,\dots,\hat G_{s-1}$ is uniformly bounded.
+This can be seen as follows: let $F\colon \mathcal J\to I$ be equal to the first return map to $I$ restricted to its diffeomorphic branches.
 Let $J_n$ be a domain of $F^n$ and $J_{n+1}\subset J_n$ a domain of $F^{n+1}$.
-Since $F^n\colon J_n\to I$ is a diffeomorphic surjection and $\omega(c_0)$ is minimal, provided that $\varepsilon>0$ is sufficiently small, the landing domains to $I$ that intersect $\omega(c_0)$ are bounded away from parabolic points and the immediate basins of attractors, so we can apply Part (2) of Theorem \ref{real Koebe} to obtain bounded non-linearity of $F^n|J_n.$ Since each domain $J$ is $\delta$-well-inside $I$, it follows that $|J_{n+1}|\le \kappa |J_n|$ where $\kappa<1$ is universal (depending only on $\delta$).
-It follows that the sum of the lengths of the intervals $\hat G_i$ which visit in $I$ is universally bounded, and since the same holds in the pullbacks of the interval $I$, it follows that the sum of the lengths of the intervals $\hat G_i$ is universally bounded.
+Since $F^n\colon J_n\to I$ is a diffeomorphism, by Theorem~\ref{real Koebe}~(2) $F^n|J_n$ has bounded distortion.
+Since each component of $\mathcal J$ is $\delta$-well-inside $I$, it follows that there exists $\kappa\in(0,1)$ depending only on $\delta$ such that $|J_{n+1}|\le \kappa |J_n|$.
+It follows that the sum of the lengths of the intervals $\hat G_i$ contained in $I$ is universally bounded, and now Theorem~\ref{real Koebe}~(2) implies that the sum of the lengths of the intervals $\hat G_i$ is universally bounded.